 Cafe Seasons

 $.
-HK style diner (cha chaan teng) serving creamy scrambled egg dishes and other Hong Kong-style fast food in Central.
+Cha chaan teng in Central serving creamy scrambled egg dishes and other Hong Kong-style fast food in Central.
 My pro-tip is to go around 11:15AM to order the breakfast-only sandwich, then stay until 11:30AM when the char siu scrambled eggs over rice is available.

 Eat this: corned beef egg and cheese sandwich (available before 11:30AM), char siu or pork chop scrambled eggs over rice (available after 11:30AM), milk tea